Ten questions to ask before boarding a commercial boat for a short cruise or tourBy Dennis Sullivan, In Maritime LawPersonal Injury, 0 Comments

 - Ask to be shown fire safety equipment, and determine if there are reflective signs, emergency lighting, and low light directional indicators.

 Fire on a boat is an extremely dangerous event.
-In order to protect yourself against fire issues have the crew show you where the fire equipment is, and observe if there are safety measures will assist you in evacuation should visibility be diminished.
+In order to protect yourself against fire, issues have the crew show you where the fire equipment is, and observe if there are safety measures that will assist you in an evacuation should visibility be diminished.